khanhtdk/aggregation-api/README.md

 * **Profile 2:** Indexes are enabled for all fields that are used for joining and filtering.
 * **Profile 3:** Includes optimizations from profile 2 plus partitioning data.

-> **Notes:** Due to SQLite limitation of not supporting data partitioning, the data is manually partitioned and stored in 2 separate tables, one table keeps the data of current year and the other keeps the rest.
+> <u>**Notes**</u>: Due to SQLite limitation of not supporting data partitioning, the data is manually partitioned and stored in 2 separate tables, one table keeps the data of current year and the other keeps the rest.
 The value of current year is determined by `CURRENT_YEAR_CONTEXT` setting in [config.py](config.py), or it will be calculated using the current time if not defined.

 #### SQL statement
 The following is a base query statement applied for all profiles except that some fields in the query such as `s.date`, `s.product_id`, and `s.region_id` can be replaced by their indexed versions to support performance tests with indexes of profile number 2 and 3.
 Besides, for the case of profile 3, if the queried data spans across two tables, two query statements will be created the `UNION ALL` operator is leveraged to combine them together.